There’s a funny thing that happens when one says the word “Luton” to English people.…

 They lost the 1984 FA Cup final to Everton, but of course this couldn’t last.
 Taylor left for Aston Villa in 1987, and Watford were relegated the next season.
 They were back in the third tier within ten years.
 Taylor came back in the late ’90s, secured two straight promotions to the new Premier League, then retired for good in 2001.
 They would pop up a couple of times in the Premier League over the next several seasons.
 Sir Elton sold the club in 2002 but remains its honorary life president.

-They got back in the Premier League in 2015 and lost the final of the 2018–19 FA Cup, and stayed in the top flight for five seasons.
-The magic ran out last year, though, when they dropped back into the Championship after finishing 19th in the Premier League in 2019-20, but a second-place finish in 2020 got Watford back into the Premier League.
+They got back in the Premier League in 2015, and lost the final of the 2018–19 FA Cup, and stayed in the top flight for five seasons.
+The magic ran out when they dropped back into the Championship after finishing 19th in the Premier League in 2019-20, but a second-place finish in 2020 got Watford back into the Premier League.
 Unfortunately, it was very short-lived and Watford was back in the Championship the very next season, where they have stayed.

 History of the Luton Town vs Watford Rivalry

 This rivalry originates from being close to one another geographically and continuously running into each other on the pitch.
 They were both founded in the 1880s, first met in the 1898-99 FA Cup, and have played 119 times since.
-Recent viewers of the Premier League may be surprised to know that Luton lead the series with 53 wins to 29 and 37 draws.
+Recent viewers of the Premier League may be surprised to know that Luton lead the series with 53 wins to 37 for Watford and 29 draws.

 They met regularly through the 1930s, but when Luton Town were promoted in 1937, it separated them for some 30 years.
 By the time both made the First Division in the 1980s, things were properly intense.